Actifio/UnixMaskingScriptSupport/README.md

 * Prepmount DB name:   prepdmdb
 * Final mount DB name: maskdmdb

+### Validation of your sh script (e.g. launcher.sh)

+There are three things that need to be updated compared to the  sample script shared here:

+* Is your ORACLE_SID the one called by workflow?
+In this example it is called:  unmasked
+* Is your ORACLE_HOME correct?
+In this example it is:  /home/oracle/app/oracle/product/12.2.0/dbhome_1
+* Is the SQL script being called the correct one?
+In this example it is called: maskscript.sql

 ### Validation

 Compare the masked data between the source DB and the mounted masked copy .